SangJunBak/Game-Of-Life/README.md

 # Game-Of-Life-Keyboard-Implementation
-Adaptation of John Conway's Game of Life prototype using keyboard controls
+The main version is in a private repo and can only be configured on certain linux machines.
+However, the adaptation of John Conway's Game of Life prototype using keyboard controls using the SDL library still exists.